PepeFranco/ygo-collection/structureDecks/README.md

 ### CSV for missing cards
 Generates `missingCards.csv`
+Specifies which cards are missing for what deck
 Which can be them manually uploaded to sheets
 Using `^` as separator
 ```